zed-industries/zed/docs/src/languages/svelte.md

 - Language Server: [sveltejs/language-tools](https://github.com/sveltejs/language-tools)

 <!--
-TBD: Rewrite Svelte docs so it doesn't beging with a json block assuming you know what inlayHints are.
+TBD: Rewrite Svelte docs so it doesn't begin with a json block assuming you know what inlayHints are.
 -->

 ## Inlay Hints